 Like many areas of the West, there will be long stretches with no gas stations, rest areas, or cell service, so be sure that you fill up in cities like Boulder City and Kingman when you can.

 If you need to hire your own transport for this road trip, Rentalcars.com has deals across all the major providers.
-Alternatively, browse Outdoorsy for campervan or RV rentals which might be a great option if continuning on from the Grand Canyon to Phoenix or driving to Los Angeles from the Grand Canyon.
+Alternatively, browse Outdoorsy for campervan or RV rentals which might be a great option if continuning on from the Grand Canyon to Phoenix, driving to Los Angeles from the Grand Canyon or driving north to Zion to explore Utah.

 How Far is Las Vegas to Grand Canyon?